avenatti/LearningCProgramming/README.md

 <br/><br/>
 **2.** **[Step By Step Guide] How to set up visual studio code for C and C++ programming 2021.** | FREE | 35 min | 9 | **Day 1** <br/>
 We need an IDE, compiler, and intellisense to practice as we learn.
 This should be setup now!
 I favor visual studio code for most projects.
 It provides a very similiar user experience on Windows, MAC, and Linux.
 The following article will help you get setup with **VS Code** and the **MinGW** compiler.
 Conceptual steps are very similar for Linux.
-I may swap to Ubuntu for developemnt later...thats the OS I normally use for machine learning related tasks... https://dev.to/narottam04/step-by-step-guide-how-to-set-up-visual-studio-code-for-c-and-c-programming-2021-1f0i
+I may swap to Ubuntu for developemnt later.
+I normally use Ubuntu for machine learning related tasks... https://dev.to/narottam04/step-by-step-guide-how-to-set-up-visual-studio-code-for-c-and-c-programming-2021-1f0i

 _**Note:** Verify Compiler Installation: Windows Key + R. Run cmd.
 Type **g++ --version**._